boturnbow/monarisa/_posts/2019-03-07-wiring-bulkheads.md

 ---
 layout: post
-title:  "Wiring the First Hull Together"
+title:  "Wiring the Bulkheads In"
 excerpt_separator: <!--more-->
 ---